terminalcoder/Movie-Earnings-Analysis/README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                                 <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Movie Earnings Analysis Notebook.ipynb    <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── Movie Earnings Analysis Presentation.pdf  <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── zippedData                                <- Both sourced externally and generated from code
 └── images                                    <- Both sourced externally and generated from code
 ```